 With Quick Poses, not only do you get a library of images to practice with, you also get to learn tips and to challenge yourself and be a part of a community.
 Before you start any drawing, you have to select the options you are looking for; gender, clothing choice and body parts or animals or landscape and the timing.
 This will not take up to a minute to set up before you can start your drawings, and when you are done, you could as well share what you have done.

-Pinterest offers a good number of images, many in fact, that can help boost your drawing practice and help you stay fueled and improving before you hit a studio for a real-life figure drawing session.
+Pinterest offers a good number of images, many in fact, that can help boost your drawing practice and help you stay fueled and improve before you hit a studio for a real-life figure drawing session.

 As long as you know what to search for, you can get both nude and clothed images, you can get both genders as well as body parts and the icing on the cake is that Pinterest is free.